Гіперосмолярний гіперглікемічний стан (ГГС)

 • Hyperosmolar hyperglycemic state (HHS) is a metabolic complication of diabetes mellitus characterized by severe hyperglycemia, extreme dehydration, hyperosmolar plasma, and altered consciousness.

-• HHS can occur if infections, nonadherence, and certain drugs trigger marked glucose elevation, dehydration, and altered consciousness in patients with type 2 diabetes.
+• HHS can occur if infections, nonadherence, and certain medications trigger marked glucose elevation, dehydration, and altered consciousness in patients with type 2 diabetes.

 • Patients have adequate insulin present to prevent ketoacidosis.